How to claim compensation for construction site accidents

 We’ve claimed an extra £21,000 on average for each client who switched to us from their previous firm.
 Contact us now to discover the real value of your claim.

-How much can I claim for an injury on a construction site?
+How much compensation can I claim for an injury on a construction site?

 Every claim is different, so there’s no specific amount you can claim.
 Our trained solicitors will look at various factors to determine the settlement for your construction site injury claims, for example how serious your injury was, loss of earnings, and how it made an impact on your life.